DC Stalking Lawyer

-In DC, as in many other jurisdictions, stalking is a crime which involves a course of conduct or a pattern of behavior.
+In DC, as in many other jurisdictions, stalking is a crime that involves a course of conduct or a pattern of behavior.
 Thus, it is not typically triggered for isolated incidents.
 Nonetheless, the following overview is not a substitute for the experience of a DC criminal defense attorney who has handled stalking cases.
-If you have any questions, such as how the law described below applies to your case, you can contact a DC stalking attorney by calling (202) 529-9374.
+If you have any questions, such as how the law described below applies to your case, you can contact a DC stalking lawyer.

 An individual is guilty of stalking if the individual deliberately acts in a manner that is directed at a specific person, and: